-There are very few side effects to occipital nerve blocks; a small bump may rise at the injection site and it can be quite tender and uncomfortable.
+There are very few side effects to an occipital nerve block; a small bump may rise at the injection site and it can be quite tender and uncomfortable.
 Infection is also a small risk.

 Some people will feel the benefits of the injection almost immediately after the procedure is performed but it can take up to 7 days for the effects to fully take place.